 - Extraversion (E) / Introversion (I) is about focusing energy.
 Extraverted people tend towards action, oral communication and group work.
 Introverted people tend to be more reflective, prefer written communication and enjoy working alone or with one or two others.

 - Sensing (S) / Intuition (N) is about gathering information.
-Sensing people, like specific examples, following an agenda and focus on the applications of a situation; intuitive people prefer general concepts, desire change and focus on the possibilities a situation can bring.
+Sensing people, like specific examples, follow an agenda and focus on the applications of a situation; intuitive people prefer general concepts, desire change and focus on the possibilities a situation can bring.

 - Thinking (T) / Feeling (F) is about decision-making.
-Thinking people will seek general truths and objectivity by asking questions and wanting things to be logical and feeling people will seek individual and interpersonal harmony by expressing feelings and knowing when support is needed.
+Thinking people will seek general truths and objectivity by asking questions and wanting things to be logical, and feeling people will seek individual and interpersonal harmony by expressing feelings and knowing when support is needed.

 - Judging (J) / Perceiving (P) is about lifestyle.
-Judging people like order, they finish tasks before a deadline and dislike surprises.
+Judging people like order.
+They finish tasks before a deadline and dislike surprises.
 Perceiving people like to keep things flexible; they finish tasks at the deadline and reserve the right to change their plans or decisions.